valentijnpeters/rest-assured-workshop/README.md

 mvn clean test
 ```

+Running the tests in Github Actions! (pipeline)
+---
+Make a small textual change or so
+Go to Github.com, go to your account (fork or clone the repo), see the 3th button on the left called ' > ACTIONS '
+It will run the tests because of the file rest-assured-tests.yml that is now added in the directory 'workflows'
+study this file!

 Slides
 ---
 The .pptx/.pdf/.odp file in the root folder contains all slides from the workshop.
 Again, feel free to use, share and adapt them to fit your own requirements.